CETECH11/Arduino-IoT-IoT-Platform-Series-4-Part-1-/README.md

 You must check out [PCBWAY](https://www.pcbway.com/) for ordering PCBs online for cheap!

 You get 10 good-quality PCBs manufactured and shipped to your doorstep for cheap.
 You will also get a discount on shipping on your first order.
 Upload your Gerber files onto PCBWAY to get them manufactured with good quality and quick turnaround time.
 [PCBWay](https://www.pcbway.com/) now could provide a complete product solution, from design to enclosure production.
 Check out their online Gerber viewer function.
-With reward points, you can get free stuff from their gift shop.
+With reward points, you can get free stuff from their gift shop..